 About the Environmental Studies Major

-The Environmental Studies major provides students with an academically rigorous course sequence that encompasses introductory through advanced understandings of the interdisciplinary field of environmental studies.
+The environmental studies major provides students with an academically rigorous course sequence that encompasses introductory through advanced understandings of this interdisciplinary field.
 This major includes courses from across campus that expose students to the perspectives and methods used by the physical, biological, social sciences and humanities to wrestle with environmental questions and solutions.

 Why Earn an Environmental Studies Major?

 In today's world many academic programs, even in environmental fields, encourage students to specialize - to focus on relatively narrow subject areas.
 Yet "real-world" problems often require understanding beyond that of a single academic discipline.
 For this reason, more and more employers seek people with interdisciplinary training.
 The environmental studies major exposes students to a broad range of environmental thinking.
 It helps put the courses of your other major into perspective.
 The environmental studies major is always completed as part of a full double major.
 This rigorous program of study is evidence to employers that the graduate has acquired not only depth in one major field, but breadth of environmental understanding within and beyond that field - an excellent combination.